-Although much of our discussion in this chapter has focused on auditing and monitoring transactions, one must remember that the success of a company's compliance programme rests, in large part, on the company's culture and core values.
+Although much of our discussion in this chapter has focused on auditing and monitoring transactions, the success of a company's compliance programme rests, in large part, on the company's culture and core values.
 Companies should make it a practice to embed steps within their audit and monitoring protocols to assess and document observable conduct by employees and vendors to gauge culture quality.
-Early detection and mitigation of organisational culture red flags, such as toxic local management, employee turnover, lack of diversity, and others, can be exceedingly valuable in ensuring that tone at the top properly filters down throughout the organisation.
+Early detection and mitigation of organisational culture red flags, such as toxic local management, employee turnover and lack of diversity, among other things, can be exceedingly valuable in ensuring that tone at the top properly filters down throughout the organisation.
+The Guide to Compliance is the first guide to tackle the compliance side of the enforcement equation in a systematic way.
+It combines a tour d'horizon of the rules in place around the world with specific practical advice for corporations and their counsel, and a scan of the horizon in parts two and three.
+It is part of the GIR technical library that has grown out of the Practitioner's Guide to Global Investigations and now includes guides to, among other things, monitorships and sanctions.